 - Feather: 8

-What should you do to keep shaving as long as possible with a razor blade
+What to do to keep shaving as long as possible with one razor blade

-The question is, of course, how can you keep shaving comfortably and smoothly with one blade for as long as possible?
-Here are some tips:
+The question is of course how can you shave pleasantly and smoothly for as long as possible with one blade?
+Below are some tips:

-- wet your face well with lukewarm water before shaving;
+- wetting the face well with lukewarm water before shaving;

-- apply and lather a good shaving soap or cream on the skin with warm water and a shaving brush for at least 1 minute;
+- applying and lathering a good shaving soap or cream with warm water and shaving brush on the skin for at least 1 minute;

-- after use, rinse the blade thoroughly and dry it with a towel;
+- thoroughly rinsing the blade after use and drying it by rubbing over a towel;

-- protect the blade with a plastic cover.
+- protecting the blade by means of a plastic protective cap.

-With the help of the Razorpit (a Danish invention by clever commercial guys), you can maintain the sharpness of the multi-blade cartridge blade longer.
-After each shave, you wipe the blade over the rubber of the Razorpit.
+With the help of the Razorpit (a Danish invention by clever commercial guys) you can keep the sharpness of the multi-blade cartridge blade longer.
+After each shave, you rub the blade over the rubber of the Razorpit.
 This cleans the edge and keeps the blade sharp longer.
-You can compare it to polishing a straight razor on the leather of a strop.
+You can compare it to polishing the straight razor over the leather of the strop.

 You can also rub the blade back and forth a few times over your palm after use.
-Be careful to wipe away from yourself.
-Otherwise, the sharp blade may 'bite' into your skin.
+Be careful to rub away from you.
+Otherwise, the sharp blade will 'bite' into your skin.

 Shaving tip

-How do you keep track of how many times you've shaved with one blade?
-Use a regular die (I didn't come up with this trick myself, but it comes from a very valued customer of ours) to keep track of how many times you've used the blade.
-After, for example, #3 or #6, you replace the blade.
-Or set a fixed day for changing the blade, such as Monday or the 1st of the month.
+How do you keep track for yourself of how often you've shaved with 1 blade?
+Use a regular die (I didn't come up with this trick myself but it comes from a highly valued customer of ours) to keep track each time you use the blade.
+For example, after #3 or #6 you replace the blade.
+Or use a fixed day to replace the blade, for example Monday or the 1st of the month.